Copyright, Designs & Patents

-Our specialist IP lawyers advise on all aspects of intellectual property law including copyright, design rights and patents.
+Our Commercial & Digital team have specialist IP lawyers that advise on all aspects of intellectual property law including copyright, design rights and patents.
 Please also see our separate page on trademarks and branding.
 We can help you to identify and acquire IP rights, develop strategies to exploit and generate revenue from those rights, enforce your IP rights, or defend you if someone seeks to sue you for infringement.

 The in-depth knowledge and many years of experience of our intellectual property solicitors enables us to quickly identify the relevant commercial and legal issues, and work with you to achieve your objectives swiftly and cost-effectively.

 Copyright protects the permanent expression of original artistic, literary, dramatic or musical works, sound recordings, film, broadcasts and cable programmes.
 It subsists in any original work which constitutes the author’s own intellectual creation.
 The threshold for ‘originality’ is set quite low, so if you have expended effort in creating a work (and provided it has not been copied from an earlier work), then it is most likely protected by copyright.